samchiu064/CHIRP-thermos/note/BEM_Guidelines.md

 ## BEM Key Concepts

-### HTML
+### Block

-- Don't create traditional HTML wrapper blocks.
-(Blocks used to position HTML elements)
+- Don't use HTML wrapper blocks for positioning purpose.
 - To position a block relative to other blocks, use a **mix**.
 - To position HTML elements inside a block, use **an additional block element**.

+### Element

+- A composite part of a block that can't be used separately from it.
+- The element name describes its purpose ("What is this?" — item, text, etc.), not its state ("What type, or what does it look like?" — red, big, etc.).

 ### CSS